- This event has passed.

 Presentation by the Afro-American Historical and Genealogical Society.

 Encourage your family to join you – young ones are welcome!

 February 22nd – African Heritage Day:

 Wear red, yellow, green, and black, or other colors or patterns representing your heritage.

 Volunteer tasks include clearing overgrowth, trash pick up, and grave marker recording.

 Tools will be provided.
 Volunteers should dress for being outside the entire time and wear long pants, closed toe shoes, and bring gardening gloves.
-Volunteers should bring their own water/water bottles, though we will have water available.
+Please dress for COLD weather!
+Wear layers, hats, gloves, scarves, warm socks, etc.